chris-wood/chris-wood.github.io/_drafts/why_icn.md

 responsible for moving frames between nodes on the same WAN or LAN and the transport layer (4) is responsible for providing end-to-end communication services for applications [2].

-### TODO: tree picture here
+### TODO: internet tree picture here

 Everyone knows that building functionality on top of abstraction and well-defined interfaces is good practice for constructing complex systems.
 (What is software if not an abstraction of the underlying hardware on which it runs?)
 And after 4 decades of intense growth, development, and financial investment, we (the community) seem to have converged on the IP model and all of the upper-layer abstractions it carries for connectivity as the de facto standard by which users, devices, and applications become connected.
-For better or for worse, we will be dependent on IP for the forseeable future.
+Whether you like it or not, we will be dependent on IP for the forseeable future.

-- quite difficult to manage and secure - kc claffy  https://vimeo.com/channels/ndnvfaq
-- not designed for security (often "tossed over the wall" - david clark - to application folks)
-- doesn't always hit the right abstractions -> DNS as a workaround for name-to-content resolution, CDN DNS interception for content location, etc.

-TODO: show why it's not that great (pressure points on the IP model -- DNS hacks, security bandages, CDNs pooey, etc.)
+This is problematic for a variety of reasons.
+Firstly, the Internet is difficult to manage and secure (at scale).
+Protocols and systems like DHCP, DNS, BGP, ICMP, etc. all exist because we live in a world where volatile hosts can come and go as they please in the network (which, in my opinion, should rightfully be the case).
+These technologies enable hosts to connect to and use the Internet.
+Securing these endhosts is yet another problem -- an afterthought.
+Security is often tossed over the wall to application folks who are not best equipped to adequately handle them.
+(This is not to say that networking people are security experts -- what I mean is that security is not something that should be so easily deferred to someone else.)
+This is why many protocols like TCP and DNS are pushing for secure-by-default options manifested in TCPcrypt [XX] and DNS-over-TLS [XX].
+The pressures placed on these technologies is only exacerbated as the traffic type, volume, and sources shifts based on emerging mobile and content-driven applications.

+Another major problem with the TCP/IP model seems to be that it did not hit the right abstraction necessary for today's applications.
+After all, the DNS exists because humans can't be expected to remember the IP address of a machine which can serve, for example, Netflix content.
+It's a workaround for the name-to-content resolution strategy that's needed when fetching content from the network.
+The interaction between DNS and CDNs, which I briefly describe in CITE_BLOG_POST, is an indication that the mechanisms by which consumers fetch static content is not right.
+There are several layers of hooks and indirection needed to re-route a DNS query for a Netflix movie to a local CDN.
+This is needed because the only available abstraction is an IP address from which to fetch content.

+Today's networking technologies sedimented in place as applications were built on top of them and money was poured into the necessary infrastructure to support them.
+However, as applications changed, the underlying technologies remained static.
+It's hard to shape concrete after it dries.
+And given everything we have observed in recent years, it may be time to break out the jackhammer and start from scratch (at least conceptually).

 # Why Bother with ICN?